serenacao/ai-chatbots/README.md

 ## Safely Deploy to Vercel

-Set up Vercel and deploy without exposing secrets.
+After implementing the agents and orchestrators, you can set up Vercel and deploy your application without exposing secrets.

 Reminder: do not commit `.env` or any API keys to Git.